Katano: Government

 Katano has a mayor-council form of government with a directly elected mayor and a unicameral city council of 15 members.
 Katano contributes one member to the Osaka Prefectural Assembly.
 In terms of national politics, the city is part of Osaka 11th district of the lower house of the Diet of Japan.

-Economy

-Katano is a regional commercial center, and its economy is centered on agriculture.

 Education

 Katano has ten public elementary schools and four public middle schools operated by the city government and one public high school operated by the Osaka Prefectural Department of Education.
 There is also one private middle school and one private high school.
 The prefecture also operates one special education school for the handicapped.